What To Do About Termites On Your Fairfax Property

 Different Wood-Destroying Pests

-Termites are not the only wood-destroying pests in Fairfax.
+Termites in Fairfax are not the only wood-destroying pests.
 We also have carpenter ants and carpenter bees.
 The main difference between termites and these other destructive pests is that termites consume the wood they tunnel through.
 The best way to identify subterranean termite damage is by the lack of sawdust around the holes and alleyways they create.
 This lack of sawdust is one of the reasons termites are so difficult to identify inside homes.
 To stay out of sight, these destructive pests tunnel deep into wooden structures.
 It isn’t until the damage they do becomes severe that notable structural problems start to present themselves.

 Obvious Signs Your Home Has Termites